LukeMathWalker/pavex/ARCHITECTURE.md

     C -->|Consumed by| tests[Black-box tests]
 ```

-As you can see in the diagram, the `pavex` project is actually underpinned by three user-facing components:
+As you can see in the diagram, the Pavex project is actually underpinned by three user-facing components:

 - `pavex_builder`, where `Blueprint` lives;
 - `pavex_runtime`, the "typical" web framework;